 4. Set your staff up to succeed

-Your staff determines how smoothly things go on the day of your event.
-Tommy Goodwin, director of field operations at Eventbrite, suggests events create a clear chain of command among onsite staff.
+Your staff determines how smoothly things go on the day of the event.
+Tommy Goodwin, director of field operations at Eventbrite, suggests event organizers create a clear chain of command among onsite staff.

 For instance, appoint a gate or box office manager with in-depth training.
-That way, if an issue arises, staff will have a point of contact to help resolve it.
+That way, if an issue arises, such as a ticket holder who fails a temperature check, staff will have a point of contact to help resolve it.

 5. Use technology to streamline event logistics

-Use technology to save your team time, money, and headaches onsite.
-Make use of apps that streamline event logistics by helping you go paperless and automating repetitive tasks.
+Use technology to save your team time, money, and headaches.
+Take advantage of apps that streamline event logistics by helping you go paperless and automate repetitive tasks.
+And if you’re incorporating a virtual or streaming element to your event, consider Eventbrite’s Zoom integration for easier problem-solving.
+Make sure to test all of your tech prior to your event to make sure everything is working.

 6. Create contingency plans

-Once you come up with a plan to resolve any issues that could arise, make sure your staff is fully briefed on how to take action.
+Once you come up with the plan to resolve any issues that could arise, make sure your staff is fully briefed on how to take action if necessary.

 7. Communicate key information

-“I have an autoreply on my email that answers a lot of our most frequent questions.
-We make sure our vendors have complete information, including where to drive and get set up.
-We also train our staff in advance on all of our key messages.
-These include sponsor messages, site activities, what the band is, and more.
-Finally, at the event, we have clear signage directing each type of ticketholder where to go.”
+Consider putting an auto-reply on your email that answers some of the most frequent questions.
+Be sure that your vendors have complete information about where to park and when to get set up.
+Provide your staff with an event planning checklist, and train them in advance on all of your key messages, such as sponsor messages, site activities, and more.
+Finally, at the event, have clear signage directing each type of ticket holder where to go.

 8. Set escalation paths

 During an event, issues tend to arise in critical areas like the box office, IT, ticketing, or power.
 Assign dedicated staff as the point of contact in each of these areas.
 Then, inform all department leads about where each type of issue is escalated.
-For larger events, plan for an individual or small team to communicate escalations to the right department.
+Assign an individual or small team to coordinating logistics for conferences and events with larger crowds, so escalations go to the right department.

 9. Be generous with refunds

-“People sometimes have unrealistic expectations.
-If and when they complain, it’s absolutely worth giving them a refund,” says Sperber.
-When you soothe an unhappy attendee, you reduce the risk that their negativity will spread – both during and after your event.
+No matter what you do, there’s still a chance that someone will be displeased.
+In that case, it’s absolutely worth giving them a refund.
+When you soothe an unhappy attendee, you reduce the risk that their negativity will spread — both during and after your event.